 If you or your loved ones are struggling with mental health, a trip to your GP is a simple and vital first step to getting help and accessing financial support.

 Your doctor can assess your needs and help determine whether you are eligible for a GP Mental Health Care Plan.
 This document outlines important information on your symptoms, past treatment, patient needs, agreed goals for treatment and suitable services for accessing the recommended treatment.

 Your doctor will also offer suggestions for a suitable mental health care provider, or refer you to a specific provider if you already have one in mind.
 They can also advise on local low-cost services if you are a low-income earner.

 Your service provider (for example your Clinical Psychologist) will review your progress after the first six sessions, and will update your referring GP advising on progress and the requirement for ongoing treatment.

-For your convenience, Lawson Clinical Psychology – Claremont is co-located with GPs on Bayview.
+For your convenience, the Lawson Clinical Psychology Claremont clinic is co-located with GPs on Bayview.
 All GPs at this central Claremont practice are trained to manage a range of mental health conditions including depression, anxiety, eating disorders, perinatal mental health, developmental disorders, veterans’ health and more.

 Monday to Thursday 9am – 7pm

 34 Coghlan Road,